 I specialise in Dutch-spoken tours, but also give tours in English.
 The tours are suitable for teenagers to seniors, couples, families or groups visiting London and also for Londoners or Britons who want to explore a different part of their city/country.
 Participants should be able to walk for 1.5 hours.

-Wednesday afternoon, other days available on request.
+Saturday and Sunday morning, other days available on request.

 We meet at London Liverpool Street station and from there I take you to Spitalfields Market, Brick Lane and Redchurch Street.

 £10 per person, to be paid in cash.